American College of Clinical Pharmacy

 Acute Coronary Syndrome

-2. Devise a pharmacotherapeutic treatment plan for a patient with STEMI undergoing primary percutaneous coronary intervention (PCI) and for a patient with NSTE-ACS undergoing an invasive or conservative approach.
+2. Devise a pharmacotherapeutic treatment plan for a patient with STEMI undergoing primary percutaneous coronary intervention (PPCI) and for a patient with NSTE-ACS undergoing revascularization or medical management.

 3. Differentiate between the best possible pharmacologic options for preventing thrombotic events in the acute management of ACS.

-4. Analyze differences in evidence, pharmacology, pharmacokinetics, drug-drug interactions, monitoring, and adverse events between the P2Y12 inhibitors and anticoagulants used in ACS management.
+4. Analyze differences in evidence, pharmacology, pharmacokinetics, drug-drug interactions, monitoring, and adverse events between antithrombotic therapies used in ACS management.

 5. Devise an individualized evidence-based treatment plan for patients in need of secondary prevention post-ACS, including mortality-reducing therapies.